Jātaka and Avadāna on Level 2 Balustrade at Borobudur

 89 Meeting with a King

 The king sits in his pavilion and looks at his two queens, not at the visitors on the right.
-For their part two sit with their hands held in añjali, while attendants are seen standing behind them.
+For their part two of the visitors sit with their hands held in añjali, while attendants are seen standing behind them.
 We also see two horses.
-On the right men still carry the palaquin, and on the far right a bearded men sits in front of an empty throne.
+On the right men still carry the palaquin, and on the far right a bearded man sits in front of an empty throne.

 92 Meeting with a King

 On the right the meeting is taking place with the king and three visitors in conversation.
 Behind him is the most interesting character: his consort holds up a mirror and attends to her hair.
 On the far top left we see what must be devas in the air carrying tribute on their shoulders.

 93 Meetings with a Queen and a King